Azure/fta-aks-operations/articles/patching-upgrade.md

 ## Recommendations for the upgrade strategy

 - For medium and large AKS clusters, upgrade Kubernetes on control plane first, and then upgrade node pools one at a time.
 Avoid upgrading the whole cluster in one shot.
+However, if you upgrade a cluster from unsupported version to the supported version, you should upgrade the whole cluster to avoid having the unsupported version skew.
 - To increase the speed of upgrades, consider setting the max surge of node pools.
 Max-surge setting of 33% is recommended for production node pools.

   > [!NOTE]
   > If you are using Azure CNI, when setting max-surge, make sure you have sufficient IP addresses for the surge of the nodes.
 Also make sure you have enough compute quota.

 - For the critical workload in production, use [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) (PDB) to ensure the availability of the workload.
 Meanwhile, also make sure the PDB doesn't block the upgrade process.
 For example, ensure the `allowed disruptions` to be at least 1.
 - It is recommended to upgrade the image of node pools regularly.
 The process of upgrading the node pool image is better than patching and rebooting the node manually or with Kured.
-You can leverage the CI/CD pipeline to upgrade the image of node pools regularly.
+You can leverage the CI/CD pipeline or [auto-upgrade channel](https://docs.microsoft.com/azure/aks/upgrade-cluster#set-auto-upgrade-channel) to upgrade the image of node pools regularly.
+- Use [Planned Maintenance](https://docs.microsoft.com/azure/aks/planned-maintenance) to control the schedule of the upgrade.

+  > [!NOTE]
+  > Auto-upgrade channel and Planned Maintenance are preview features.

 - When upgrading the node pools of medium and large AKS clusters, you can consider adopting the [blue/green upgrade strategy](https://github.com/CloudNativeGBB/aks-upgrades) if possible.

 Read further: